HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_buy_sell_stock_infinite_transactions_with_fee.md

 ## Description
-Your are given an array of integers `prices`, for which the i-th element is the price of a given stock on day i; and a non-negative integer fee representing a transaction `fee`.
+Your are given an array of integers `prices`, for which the i-th element is the price of a given stock on day i; and **a non-negative integer** `fee` representing a transaction fee.
+You need to pay the transaction fee once for each transaction. 一个`transaction`的意思是一次买加上一次卖.

 You may complete **infinite transactions**.
-一个`transaction`的意思是一次买加上一次卖。
-But you need to pay the transaction fee for each transaction.
 You may not buy more than 1 share of a stock at a time (ie. you must sell the stock share before you buy again.)

 Return the maximum profit you can make.
 * 0 < prices.length <= 50000